sv-sand/weather-client-/README.md

 # The Weather client
-Testing program for download weather data
+Interactive testing program for download weather data